hbctraining/Peak_analysis_workshop/lessons/07_DE_annotation_and_enrichment_analysis.md

 ## Learning Objectives

-* Annotate and visualize the differentially bound regions.
+* Annotate and visualize the differentially bound regions
-* Perform over-representation analysis using clusterProfiler on the significant genes from DiffBind.
+* Perform over-representation analysis using clusterProfiler on the target genes from DiffBind
-* Discuss the Functional analysis approaches and the biological insights from the analysis.
+* Discuss functional analysis approaches and the biological insights from the analysis

 ## Functional analysis of differentially enriched regions
 At this point in the workflow we have a list of genomic regions that we know exhibit differences in enrichment between the WT and cKO samples.
 These coordinates do not give us much for biological context, and so a first step would be to **annotate these regions with nearest gene annotations** as we had done in a [previous lesson](04_peak_annotation_and_visualization.md).
 Once have target gene information we can use that to perform functional enrichment analysis to help **determine whether particular biological processes or pathways are being dysregulated**.
-This analysis provides insights into the collective function of a group of genes rather than focusing on individual genes.
+This analysis uses gene annotation databases to  provides insights into the collective function of a group of genes rather than focusing on individual genes.

 ## Annotation of differentially enriched regions
 First, let's open an R script called `functional_analysis.R`.
 Inside we'll add a header and start with loading the required libraries.
 If you do not have the `res_deseq` object in your environment you can go ahead and load it in too.